Phone numbers

 When someone you care about is struggling with bulimia, it can be difficult to know what to do for the best.

 Within this blog, we have put together advice and information on how to help someone with bulimia.
-We have also included details of the support and treatment available at Priory Group that can help a person with an eating disorder to get their life back on track.
+We have also included details of the support and treatment available at Priory that can help a person with an eating disorder get their life back on track.

 Ways to help someone struggling with bulimia